syntithenai/hermod/README.md

 By default, dynamic actions are implemented using a local RASA action server.
 An actions.py file in the rasa folder includes classes that satisfy the Action api.

+Any text messages returned by RASA are collated and a hermod/siteid/tts/say message is sent by the dialog manager.

-Because hermod runs in the context of an mqtt server, actions can communicate with the client in real time by sending messages.
+Because hermod runs in the context of an mqtt server, actions can also communicate with the client in real time by sending messages.
 For example, the action can send an mqtt message to the topic hermod/myhsite/tts/say to have speech generated and spoken immediately (eg looking now) while the action continues to collate and process data before giving a final response.

-Any text messages returned by RASA are collated and a hermod/siteid/tts/say message is sent by the dialog manager.

 In a speech dialog, a conversation can end and switch the microphone back to hotword mode OR it can continue and leave the microphone active for a response from a user.
 By default, the microphone will remain active.